 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-70 million small-scale producers and fishers (50% women) increase and stabilize their income, and 15 million inclusive and sustainable jobs and resilient livelihood opportunities are created in aquatic food systems.
+Improvements to fish strains, farming practices, and natural resource management provide benefits to 7 million farmers and fishers in target countries, increasing and stabilizing their income through inclusive and sustainable jobs and resilient livelihood opportunities created in aquatic food systems.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION